dhemery/cwd.dhemery.com/site/posts/2003-12-a_story_of_resistance_resolved.md

 ---
-category:  Resistance
+title: A Story of Resistance Resolved
 date: 2003/12/04 18:45:00
 tags:
 - relating
-title: A Story of Resistance Resolved
-comments: true
-published: true
-layout: post
+- resistance

 ---

 <p> Here is an example of how <strong>